 - Exhibits an ability to engage in online discussion that demonstrates knowledge of the teachings of the Church and how they inform the Christian vocation in the world.

-CDU generously accepts transfer credits from other institutions.
+CDU generously accepts transfer credits from other institutions accredited by an agency recognized by the U.S. Department of Education.
 Most students meet the general education requirements through a combination of transfer credit and by taking courses at CDU.

 The general education requirements enhance the study of theology while fulfilling a broad, liberal arts education and stimulate a desire for lifelong learning, wonder, and the courage to live an authentic Christian life in and through specific vocational paths and in our common vocation as human persons.